- A quick round up on detail sanders available

 The cordless counterpart to this is the Ryobi P401 One+ with its very lightweight, extra sanding sheets, and proprietary line-compatible battery.

-Look to the corded Ryobi CFS1503GK for best value; one with its exceptional power, numerous spare sheets, and dust collection and mitigation features.
+Look to the corded Ryobi CFS1503GK for the best value; one with its exceptional power, numerous spare sheets, and dust collection and mitigation attributes.

-And of course who couldn’t forget about the Tacklife PMS04A for its affordability and adequate performance.
-With 20 sanding sheets, this thing allows you to work all day!
+And of course, who couldn’t forget about the Tacklife PMS04A for its affordability and adequate performance?
+With 20 sanding sheets, this thing enables you to work all day!

 And there you have it, those were the best detail sanders we could find; which one is best for you is up to you to review – use this guide to pinpoint that bad boy.